osiris-code/osiris/docs/hidden/reference/Grid.md

 to improve load balance.

-**start_load_balance** When using the *dynamic* load balance, this parameter specifies the iteration, n (n>=0), at which dynamic load balance can start.
+**start_load_balance** When using the *dynamic* load balance, this parameter specifies the iteration, n (where n>=0), at which dynamic load balance can start.
 Note, load balancing only happens at exactly this iteration when *balance_on_start=.true.,*, otherwise it only happens when `modulo(n, n_dynamic)==0`.